 HUM 101 is a 150-student lecture course taught by a team of three instructors from three different departments in the humanities or Humanistic Social Sciences.
 While the class meets as a group in Weeks 1 and 11, in Weeks 2 - 10 students are broken into 50-person cohorts (HUM 101 A, B, C) and the instructors cycle through these cohorts in three-week rotations.
 Each instructor is responsible for a series of six lectures from their general research or content area—or even a new field of interest—that connect to the annual topic, which they will teach three times: in Weeks 2-4, 5-7, and 8-10.

 Humanities First is no longer accepting individual applications for HUM 101 instructors for the Autumn 2022 quarter.
-The topic for the 2022-23 academic year is "Friends and Foes" (the topic for the current year is "Health and Wealth").
+The topic for the 2022-23 academic year is "Friends and Foes".

 Humanities First instructors receive one course release for the class (this is not an overload); your home department will receive course replacement funds for a PT (50%) lecturer.
 Further, each department with a Humanities First instructor may submit names of appropriate graduate Teaching Assistants (TA) for the Autumn quarter to assist in course instruction and evaluation (TAs will report to the Program Director, who will choose the TAs from those recommended).
 The home department of any TA selected for HUM 101 will receive funding for a replacement TA.
 While TAs for HUM 101 are frequently selected from the home departments of participating instructors, circumstances may occasionally require TAs assigned from other Humanities departments.